 For a small space, using expensive, better quality paint may be a smart investment, especially if you can save on the cost of labor by doing it yourself.

-Ample lighting is essential in a small bathroom, especially if it doesn’t have any windows or skylights.
+Ample lighting is essential in a bathroom, especially if it doesn’t have any windows or skylights.

-On average, bathroom vanity lighting can cost from $150 to 450, depending on the the design and finish.
-A bathroom chandelier can cost as little as $100, average $250-500 and go up to $2,000, depending on the number of lights, and style.
+On average, prices for bathroom vanity lighting are $150 to 450, depending on the the design and finish.
+A bathroom chandelier can cost as little as $100, average $250-500 and go up to $2,000+, depending on the number of lights, and style.

 If you are looking to install recessed lighting, you will need to hire a professional electrician.
-The cost will run about $120-200 per light.
+The cost is $120-200 per light.

 Some homeowners report spending as little as $1,500-1,900 to completely remodel a small bathroom: new paint, tile flooring, new toilet, sink, faucet, vanity, tile backsplash, acrylic tub, 2 new light fixtures.
 Of course, in this scenario budget quality materials were used.